-She is passionate about discovering and developing leaders who are dedicated to creating a sustainable, equitable and poverty-free world.
-Zoe has a postgraduate degree from the Institute for Leadership and Sustainability (University of Cumbria), is a trained coach and facilitator and has significant experience of bringing groups together in nature to consider the skills and competencies needed to tackle climate change and address the Sustainable Development Goals.
-She is also a founding member of the Climate Change Coaches Ltd and a mother of two young children.
+Zoe has a postgraduate degree from the Institute for Leadership and Sustainability (University of Cumbria), she is a trained coach and facilitator and has significant experience of bringing groups together to consider the skills and competencies needed to achieve the Sustainable Development Goals.
+She is Co-Founder of Climate Change Coaches Ltd and a mother of two young children.